Peripheral artery disease - legs

 Tests for PAD include:

-- Angiography of the arteries in the legs (arteriography)
+- Angiography of the legs

 - Blood pressure measured in the arms and legs for comparison (ankle/brachial index, or ABI)